-The student’s curriculum for this degree would include anatomy, social and behavioral sciences, microbiology, psychology, microbiology, chemistry, nutrition and physiology, among others.
+The student’s curriculum for this degree would include anatomy, social and behavioral sciences, microbiology, psychology, microbiology, chemistry, nutrition, and physiology, among others.
 You will be required to complete supervised clinical work, as well.

-The Associate of Science Degree in Nursing program usually takes two years to complete.
+The Associate of Science in Nursing degree program usually takes two years to complete.
 Upon graduation of the ASN program, you will be allowed to sit for the NCLEX exam.

 AAS – Associate Of Applied Science In Nursing

+What does the “AAS” nursing degree stand for?
 The AAS degree stands for “Associate of Applied Science in Nursing.”
 As with the ADN and ASN programs, the AAS degree is similar in that it will equip the nursing student with the knowledge to learn the basics of nursing.
 The AAS degree is typically a two-year program.

 Coursework in an AAS nursing degree program provides training in pharmacology, health assessment, anatomy, physiology, chemistry, microbiology, and medical terminology.
 Clinical work will be required.
 Upon completion, students will be ready to take the NCLEX exam to become an LPN or RN.

 Earning your associate degree will lay a good foundation to earn future degrees, such as your online bachelor’s, master’s or doctorate degrees.
-If you have completed your Associates degree and are ready to take the next step, we have compiled a list of 20 Best Online Schools for Accelerated Bachelor’s in Nursing Degree Programs to help you in your endeavors!
+If you have completed your Associate degree and are ready to take the next step, we have compiled a list of 20 Best Online Schools for Accelerated Bachelor’s in Nursing Degree Programs to help you in your endeavors!